 $ dpkg --list

 $ yum list

 This is another method that can work if you have an existing device with no repeatable way to recreate the software image.
 The software libraries are usually contained in a few places in the filesystem.
 For example, on Linux, you may be able to see something like this:

 $ find /lib

-This method can be combined with the package manager method above to be somewhat automated and somewhat accurate.
+This method can be combined with Backup Method #1 to be somewhat automated and somewhat accurate.
 However, components can and will be missed by these methods.

-We've built a tool to do this for you, at www.devicevulnerabilitychecker.com.
+We've built a tool to create a CBOM /SBOM for you.
 Paste in your software BOM in one of several supported formats, and the tool will automatically search the NVD and inform you of any known vulnerabilities.